Discover Habit Stacking For Better Productivity

 The current habits act as the cue in behaviour change.
 Once you do the action, you’re then cued to also do the new one.
 It’s much easier to build a new habit onto an existing one because of neuroplasticity (the ability to rewire your brain throughout your life).

-This is why attaching any new behaviour / habit to an already strong connection, sticking to the new habits will be met with much less resistance.
+This is why attaching any new behaviour or habit to an already strong one (like cleaning your teeth), you will experience much less resistance when introducing the new habits.

 Benefits of Habit Stacking

-Long-term Change: If you find it hard to stick to things (think of those unrealistic NYE promises made to yourself each year), habit stacking make these changes much more realistic, without needing to overhaul your entire routine.
+Long-term Change: If you find it hard to stick to things (think of those unrealistic New Years Eve promises made proudly to yourself each year), habit stacking make these changes much more realistic, without needing to overhaul your entire routine.

-Improved Productivity: Habit stacking can help you to streamline your current processes by chunking similar activities together, helping you to stay focused.
+Improved Productivity: Habit stacking can help you streamline your current working practices.
+For example, chunking similar activities together, helping you to stay focused and in the zone.

 Identify Your Key Habits